knpuniversity/rest/knpu/episode2/battle-resource-feature.rst

 In order to create a Battle - we'll need to send a programmer and a project.
-And probably the way we'll want the client to do that is by sending the programmer the project's ids.
+And probably the way we'll want the client to do that is by sending the programmer and the project's ids.
 So let's send programmerId and projectId - but we don't know yet what these should be set to.

 Next, in order for us to start a battle, there needs to already be a programmer